atosorigin/grafana-weathermap-panel/docs/EN/editor/import.md

-You select the file on your hard drive from the `parcourir` button.
+You select the file on your hard drive from the `Browse..` button.

 After that, you click the `add` button, followed by the `finish` button.